-The Secret To Becoming Successful With Your Analytics StrategyTushar Sonal
+3 Secrets On How To Be Successful With Your Analytics StrategyTushar Sonal

 Today, organizations are dealing with enormous data volume, generated from external and internal resources.
-To succeed in today’s business climate, everyone from business managers and marketing directors to finance professionals and technology pros needs to deliver insightful and actionable analytics on the captured data.
+To succeed in today’s business climate, everyone from business managers and marketing directors to finance professionals and technology pros need a good analytics strategy to deliver insightful and actionable analytics on the captured data.

 What is meant by a data-driven enterprise?

 A data-driven enterprise bases its routine decisions on actionable and timely insights from reliable data.
 Data acts as the basis for all their strategies, driving efficiency into the whole process.
 Data-driven organizations are known to consistently outperform non-data led organizations in making informed and effective decisions to drive profitability and cut down on costs.
 This has resulted in almost every organization today actively taking initiatives to become more data-driven.
 But few succeed.

 According to a study by Gartner, nearly 70-80% of business intelligence initiatives fail.
 There are significant roadblocks that every organization faces.
 And overcoming this is often the difference between success and failure. and which need to be addressed before organizations can achieve the data nirvana.